sharkdp/great-puzzles/rational-pirates/solution.md

 Consequently, no matter what *C* proposes, *D* will *always* vote against him.

 * 3 Pirates *B C D*: Pirate *B* will propose a *100, 0, 0* split.
 The voting result will be *Y Y N*.
-Remember that pirate *C* will die if he votes no, so he will be in favor of this split.
+Remember that pirate *C* will die if he votes no (because he will end up in the 2 Pirates situation from above), so he will be in favor of this split.

 * 4 Pirates *A B C D*: Pirate *A* will propose a *98, 0, 1, 1* split.
 The
 voting will be *Y N Y Y*.
 Both *C* and *D* will vote in favor of this split